FLYERS-HURRICANES' SERIES HISTORY: Current and Miscellaneous:

 February 26, 1985 -- Derrick Smith and Dave Poulin scored SHGs to give Philly a 2-0 lead and the Flyers held off a late Hartford rally with a 3-2 win in the Civic Center.
 Dave Brown and Kevin Dineen fought each other twice in the second period.

 October 24, 1985 -- Pelle Lindbergh stopped 24 shots in a 3-0 victory at Philadelphia.
 Ilkka Sinisalo scored in the first period and then Mark Howe and Tim Kerr scored in the third period.
 There were eight fighting majors handed out in the first period in addition to high sticking majors and misconducts at different parts of the game.
+Among the fights was a win for Kerr against Scot Kleinendorst.

 November 16, 1985 -- The Flyers established a team record twelfth straight victory led by Rick Tocchet's two goals in a 5-2 win at Hartford.
 Pelle Eklund scored on a 5-on-3 advantage, which gave Philly a 3-1 lead.
 It was the Flyers first road game since the death of Pelle Lindbergh.
 Darren Jensen played in goal, as Bob Froese (groin) was injured, and he made 16 saves on 17 shots in the middle period and was 31-for-33 that night.